ieedan/terminal/README.md

-# gui-t
+# terminal.aidanbleser.com

-A browser terminal recreation.
+A terminal recreation in the browser.